All Serbian Saints Serbian Orthodox Church (Mississauga): History

-The church was consecrated on June 15, 2002 by the Bishop of Canada Georgije with the concurrence of Metropolitan of Zagreb and Ljubljana Jovan (Pavlović), Metropolitan of Montenegro and the Littoral Amfilohije (Radović), Bishop of New Gračanica Longin (Krčo), Bishop of Britain and Scandinavia Dositej (Motika), Bishop of Central Europe Konstantin (Đokić), Bishop of Braničevo Ignatije (Midić), Bishop of Zahumlje and Herzegovina Grigorije (Durić), Greek Metropolitan Sotirios (Athanassoulas), Ukrainian Bishop Yuriy (Kalistchuk), OCA Bishop Seraphim (Storheim) and with the presence of the Ambassador of the Federal Republic of Yugoslavia Miodrag Perišić, the Minister of Religions Vojislav Milovanović, as well as the head of the Karađorđević dynasty Crown Prince Alexander and his spouse Crown Princess Katherine.
+The church was consecrated on June 15, 2002 by the Bishop of Canada Georgije with the concurrence of Metropolitan of Zagreb and Ljubljana Jovan (Pavlović), Metropolitan of Montenegro and the Littoral Amfilohije (Radović), Bishop of New Gračanica Longin (Krčo), Bishop of Britain and Scandinavia Dositej (Motika), Bishop of Central Europe Konstantin (Đokić), Bishop of Braničevo Ignatije (Midić), Bishop of Zahumlje and Herzegovina Grigorije (Durić), Greek Metropolitan Sotirios (Athanassoulas), Ukrainian Bishop Yuriy (Kalistchuk) and OCA Bishop Seraphim (Storheim).
+Also present were head of the Karađorđević dynasty Crown Prince Alexander and his spouse Crown Princess Katherine, Mayor of Mississauga Hazel McCallion, Ambassador of the Federal Republic of Yugoslavia to Canada Miodrag Perišić, Acting Consul General in Toronto Dragutin Knežević, MPP Carl DeFaria and Federal Secretary for Religious Affairs Bogoljub Šijaković.
+The godparents at the consecration of the church were Jovan and Dragana Vujasinović.

-On the tenth anniversary of the construction of the church, April 22, 2012, at the Holy Hierarchical Liturgy led by Serbian Patriarch Irinej, accompanied by Bishop of Canada Georgije, Bishop of Britain and Scandinavia Dositej, and three other Orthodox bishops in Canada, the frescoes in the church were consecrated.
-The frescoes were painted by three fresco painters from Belgrade under the direction of Dragomir "Dragan" Marunić.
+On the tenth anniversary of the construction of the church, April 22, 2012, at the Holy Hierarchical Liturgy led by Patriarch of the Serbian Orthodox Church Irinej, accompanied by Bishop of Canada Georgije, Bishop of Britain and Scandinavia Dositej, and three other Orthodox bishops in Canada, the frescoes in the church were consecrated.
+The frescoes were painted by three fresco painters from Belgrade under the direction of iconographer Dragomir "Dragan" Marunić.

 The second Serbian Orthodox Bishop of Canada, Mitrofan (Kodić), was enthroned in this church on September 18, 2016.

-On July 31, 2022, the Serbian Canadian Monument designed by Lilly Otasevic honouring the first Serbian settlers in Ontario was erected and consecrated in the port of the church.
+On July 31, 2022, the Serbian Canadian Monument, designed by Lilly Otasevic, honouring the first Serbian settlers in Ontario was erected and blessed in the portico of the church.
 The monument is dedicated to the generations of Serbs who preserved the Serbian heritage and tradition in Canada for over a century.